cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 All the subnets that should know about the On-Prem prefixes must be explicitly associated to the *SpokeRT* route table, containing the /16 static route to the Concentrator NVA.
 For this scenario we have associated all the subnets of Spoke1 and Spoke2 VNETs and the HubTestVM subnet to the *SpokeRT* route table.

-As observed on the previous diagram, the Concentrator NVA itself didn’t have the On-Prem prefixes in its *Effective routes*.
+As observed on the previous diagram, the Concentrator NVA itself don’t have the On-Prem prefixes in its *Effective routes*.
 Its subnet must therefore also be associated to a route table with the 192.16.0.0/16 UDR.

 *Although the same UDR will be configured for the NVA (192.16.0.0/16 => 10.0.10.4) it is common practice to create a route table dedicated to the subnet of the NVA (Here “*ConcentratorRT*”), to allow for further distinct updates usually required between the Spokes and the NVA.*